 BARGEMP defines a rectangular barge with a rectangular moonpool at its center.
 The moonpool is bounded by vertical walls $x = \pm \text{XMP}$ and $y = \pm \text{YMP}$.
 Other dimensions are the same as for BARGE.
 In the normal case, NPATCH=6, separate patches are on the end and side, two patches on the bottom, and two patches for the moonpool walls.
-Optionally, if NPATCH=7, the moonpool free surface is represented by an additional patch; this is an alternate scheme for the analysis of moonpools, using generalized modes to describe the free surface so that resonant modes can be damped.
+Optionally, if NPATCH=7, the moonpool free surface is represented by an additional patch; this is an alternate scheme for the analysis of moonpools, using generalized modes or lid dampers to damp resonant modes.
 TEST17B illustrates this scheme.
 The longitudinal and transverse directions coincide with the x- and y-axis of the body coordinate system, respectively.

 CYLMP defines a spar-type structure consisting of a circular cylinder with a concentric moonpool of constant radius RADMP.
-In the normal case, NPATCH=3, separate patches are on the outer side of the cylinder, on the bottom, and on the interior wall of the moonpool.
-Optionally, if NPATCH=4, the moonpool free surface is represented by an additional patch; this is an alternate scheme for the analysis of moonpools, using generalized modes to describe the free surface so that resonant modes can be damped.
+In the normal case, NPATCH=3, separate patches are on the outer side of the cylinder, on the bottom, and on the interior wall of the moon-pool.
+Optionally, if NPATCH=4, the moonpool free surface is represented by an additional patch; this is an alternate scheme for the analysis of moonpools, using generalized modes or lid dampers to damp resonant modes.
 TEST17B gives a description of this scheme.
 The optional parameter INONUMAP can be input in the GDF file to control nonuniform mapping (INONUMAP=1 or INONUMAP=2) or to replace the flat bottom by a semi-circular profile (INONUMAP=3).
 The latter option is useful to avoid sharp corners.